Natalnet/nboat/docs/index.rst

 talk a little bit about the boats and the purpose of this document.

-TESTINGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG!!!!!!!!!!!!!!!!!!!!!!

 show some youtube videos of the boats in action.

-Autonomous Systems Laboratoty - PUCRS
+NatalNet -- UFRN
 --------------------------------------

-talk about LSA, link to the webpage
+talk about NatalNet, link to the webpage

 Summary